 Comus in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 14.886′ N, 77° 21.01′ W. Marker is in Comus, Maryland, in Montgomery County.
-Marker is at the intersection of Old Hundred Road (Maryland Route 109) and Comus Road (Maryland Route 95), on the right when traveling south on Old Hundred Road.
-Located in the rear of a parking lot for the Comus Inn.
+39° 14.846′ N, 77° 20.995′ W. Marker is in Comus, Maryland, in Montgomery County.
+Marker can be reached from the intersection of Old Hundred Road (Maryland Route 109) and Comus Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 23900 Old Hundred Road, Dickerson MD 20842, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-1862 Antietam Campaign (a few steps from this marker); Comus Inn (within shouting distance of this marker); Sugarloaf Mountain (approx. 2.3 miles away); Sugar Loaf Mountain (approx. 2.4 miles away); Barnesville (approx. 2˝ miles away); a different marker also named Barnesville (approx. 2˝ miles away); Women on the Homefront in Montgomery County (approx. 2.8 miles away); Hyattstown (approx. 2.9 miles away).
+Mt.
+Ephraim Crossroads (within shouting distance of this marker); 1862 Antietam Campaign (about 300 feet away, measured in a direct line); Sugarloaf Mountain (approx. 2.3 miles away); Sugar Loaf Mountain (approx. 2.4 miles away); Barnesville (approx. 2˝ miles away); a different marker also named Barnesville Women on the Homefront in Montgomery County (approx. 2.8 miles away); Hyattstown (approx. 2.9 miles away).

 Credits.
 This page was last revised on September 22, 2019.
-This page originally submitted on July 14, 2007, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 1,778 times since then and 48 times this year.
-Photos: 1, 2, 3, 4. submitted on July 14, 2007, by Craig Swain of Leesburg, Virginia. • J. J. Prats was the editor who published this page.
+It was originally submitted on June 6, 2018, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 150 times since then and 28 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on June 6, 2018, by Allen C. Browne of Silver Spring, Maryland.
+7, 8, 9. submitted on June 7, 2018, by Allen C. Browne of Silver Spring, Maryland. • Andrew Ruppenstein was the editor who published this page.